 PRO TIP 1: Pampas grass is usually shipped in a bundle, and it comes very tightly wrapped in plastic.
-To fluff, it, use a hair dryer (low heat) to soften it and makes it easier for you to fluff it.
+To fluff it, use a hairdryer (low heat) to soften it and make it easier for you to fluff it.
 The fluffier, the better!

 Not feeling pampas grass?
 Here are other dried stems that you can use.

 3. Not feeling the beige/brown vibe of the pampas grass?
 Check out this bleached variety mix!
-You get lots of textures and height!
+You get lots of textures and heights!